|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Tony Feredo 2006

-During 1941, prior to the start of the Pacific War, the garrison was increased to 200 men, commanded by Lt.
-Col. Lewis S. Kirkpatrick and Captain Samuel Madison in charge of the batteries.
-By the summer of 1941, Fort Drum was ready for action.
+During 1941, before to the start of the Pacific War, the garrison was increased to 200 men from the 59th Coast Artillery Regiment under Commanding Officer (C. O.) Lt.
+Col. Lewis S. Kirkpatrick, O-15709.
+The gun batteries were under the command of Captain Samuel A. Madison, O-021952.
+By the summer of 1941, Fort Drum was ready for action as the threat of hostilities with Japan increased and the Philippines was undergoing rapid war preparations.

 On February 6, 1942 the Japanese commenced another heavy bombardment.
 The fire control tower was knocker down as it was perceived to be an aiming point.
 On March 15, 16 and 21 were more heavy bombardments but the 14" guns were not disabled.

-On May 5, 1942 during the Japanese landing on Corregidor, Fort Drum's gun batteries fired over 100 rounds at the the landing barges and assembly area.
+On May 5, 1942 during the Japanese landing on Corregidor, the gun batteries on Fort Drum fired over 100 rounds at the the landing barges and assembly area.
 The garrison was informed of the the upcoming surrender, they were willing to continue fighting, but lack enough food and supplies.
 On May 6, 1942 when the garrison on Corregidor surrendered, Fort Drum also surrendered at 11:40am.
 Before surrendering, the powder stores were watered down with seawater and the guns and generators were damaged.

 On April 13, 1945 at 10:00am LCM 503 landed the U. S Army 151st Infantry Regiment, F Company plus a platoon of demolition men from 113th Engineers B Company onto the top of Fort Drum.
 After securing the top, a pipe from LCM 503 pumped 3,000 gallons of diesel oil into the fort and explosive charges were set with a thirty minute fuse.
 When the charges detonated, it seemed to have no effect until the fort's magazine ignited causing a huge explosion that burned for several days.
 Two weeks later, another force landed to examine Fort Drum without opposition.